tamdnguyen/Time-Management-OOP/README.md

 $ pip install -r requirements.txt
 ```

+**Note**: if you are using Linux operating system, you might need to install PyQt5 using the command `sudo apt-get install python3-pyqt5`

 ## Usage

 #### If you are a GUI type person and would like to use the code editors (Recommended method)